-However, recently published reports now show that patients can regain motor recovery and function up to 23 years after a stroke.
-Medical professionals are now finding that this complex recovery period often continues to occur for months and even years after a patient has left rehab—and primarily resumes only if patients and caretakers build a recovery plan and have access to evidence-based technology to prevent the plateau phase after leaving traditional rehabilitation.
-Designing a home-exercise program, often by upgrading the previous inpatient therapeutic regimen, is the key to maintaining progress or restarting growth if the plateau phase has begun.
+Over the last twenty years, research has reaffirmed the commonness of the plateau phase in newer stroke patients.
+Recently published reports show that patients can regain motor recovery and function up to 23 years after a stroke.
+Medical professionals are now finding that this complex recovery period often continues months and even years after a patient has left rehab, but only if patients and caretakers build a recovery plan and use evidence-based technology after leaving traditional rehabilitation.
+A well-designed home exercise program, often an upgrade from the previous inpatient therapeutic regimen, is the key to maintaining momentum or restarting progress after a plateau.

-During the initial healing phase known as the subacute phase, which is usually the first three to six months after the stroke, the most consistent and encouraging signs of progress occur in these regions.
-This natural healing stage often takes place when patients are being coached along in rehab; but if the plateau stage occurs towards the end of the natural healing phase, it’s common for patients to be sent home for a shift in care.
+During the subacute healing phase, the three to six months immediately after a stroke, the most consistent and encouraging signs of progress occur.
+This is often jump-started by patients being coached along in rehab.
+If the plateau stage occurs around the end of the natural healing phase, patients are commonly discharged to home care.

-For this group of patients, this is a difficult transition for several reasons: familiar exercises must be altered and adjusted, the home routine requires greater adaptability, and patients face the discouragement of no longer seeing an uptick in progress, often deterring patients and caretakers from pushing on.
-Progressing through the discouragement is more easily accomplished when patients and caretakers understand the plateau stage.
-A solid plan of ongoing, managed care is necessary for continuing to bolster the still-developing parts of the mind.
+For patients in plateau, this is a difficult transition for several reasons: familiar exercises must be altered and adjusted, the home routine requires greater adaptability, and patients must overcome the impact of no longer seeing an uptick in progress on their motivation.
+Indeed, many patients and caregivers are deterred from pushing through and thus suffer a slowed or stunted recovery.
+Successfully working through lack of motivation and frustration is easier when patients and caregivers know and understand the plateau phase.

-After reassuring research, the medical community confirms that working with a managed care professional with a series of ongoing exercises does promote improvement in a stroke patient’s long-term recovery.
+Research in the medical community confirms that working with a health care professional on a series of ongoing exercises does promote improvement in a stroke patient’s long-term recovery.
 When signs of recovery seem to stall altogether, here are a few common practices for jumpstarting at-home care.

-Maintaining a regimen of exercises that both meets the needs of ongoing recovery and the patient’s comfort is essential to progressing past the plateau stage after traditional rehab.
-The factor of neuroplasticity allows the brain to constantly adapt, but persistence and regularity is key.
-When followed correctly, an increase in motor function and strength is probable in many patients.
-Continuing physical exercise assists with many aspects of the healing process, supporting flexibility, coordination, and balance.
-Though physical activity does not prevent the occurrence of a second stroke, it will keep the body in key health for recovery.
+Maintaining an exercise regimen that both meets the needs of ongoing recovery and the demands of patient ability is difficult, but essential to progressing past the plateau stage after traditional rehab.
+Neuroplasticity enables the brain to constantly adapt, but persistence and regularity are the keys to capitalizing on this ability.
+Continuing physical exercispe assists with many aspects of the healing process, from increasing motor function and strength to supporting flexibility, coordination, and balance.

-During the difficult transition to home care, supportive family and medical professionals are the vital factor in helping patients maintain motivation and feel guided toward success.
-As a patient is just beginning the rehabilitation process, it is almost solely in the hands of the assistant to set the tone of the session, and this mutual understanding will drive the exercises forward, making it easier to set and meet small goals along the way.
+During the difficult transition to home care, supportive family and medical professionals are the vital factors in helping patients maintain motivation and feel guided toward success.
+As a patient is just beginning the rehabilitation process, it is almost solely in the hands of the caregiver or therapist to set the tone of the session, and this mutual understanding will drive the exercises forward, making it easier to set and meet small goals along the way.
 Roadblocks and frustrations are common, but with a structured and steady plan, these stages will pass and times of progress will return.

-When difficult emotions arise, it is crucial to realize that this is completely normal.
-Stroke recovery is a long, often slow process, and frustration, anger, and depression are understandable obstacles to encounter.
-Know that these feelings and physical plateaus will pass with time when both patients and caretakers allow themselves self-care and patience.
+When difficult emotions arise, remember that this is completely normal.
+Stroke recovery is a long process, and frustration, anger, and depression are common obstacles.
+Know that these feelings can pass with time when both patients and caregivers allow themselves self-care and patience.
 It is also helpful for families to keep this in mind, as maintaining a genuinely flexible and positive atmosphere during rehabilitation will help all parties see these changes and efforts as a long-term process.

 All content provided on this blog is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Reliance on any information provided by the Saebo website is solely at your own risk.